publiccodenet/publiccode.net/careers/administrative-employee.md

 >
 > Managing administration(s) and/or administrative support activities:
 >
-> * Acting as a support desk and front office
+> * acting as a support desk and front office
 > * handling of requests
 > * providing information about procedures, forms and administrative and organizational processes
-> * Collecting, checking, registering and processing (or modifying) data
+> * collecting, checking, registering and processing (or modifying) data
 > * monitoring output, identifying problems and reporting
-> * Administrative preparation, monitoring progress, administrative execution and processing
+> * administrative preparation, monitoring progress, administrative execution and processing
 > * handling correspondence
-> * Creating and maintaining work files
+> * creating and maintaining work files
-> * Generating (management) overviews
+> * generating (management) overviews
 > * identifying and reporting malfunctions and deviations in relevant systems and applications
-> * Informing and supporting users
+> * informing and supporting users
 >
 > Functional management/support of users:
 >